 · Conscious competence: when leaders take thoughtful, effortful actions toward addressing structural and cultural inequalities—like reforming systems, changing practices, educating themselves, and enforcing accountability.

-· Unconscious competence: when leaders can operate within an ecosystem of clearly defined values and a well-structured system that equally supports all employees.
+· Unconscious competence: when leaders can operate within an ecosystem of clearly defined values and well-structured systems that equally support all employees.
 They address bias, accountability, feedback, and company practices according to their values and structures.

 What Matters to Your People